pitfail/pitfail-reports/report1/report1.rst

 **Android Client**

-*Definition*: The Android application: PitFail, running on the User's Android phone.
+*Definition*: The Android application: Pitfail, running on the User's Android phone.

 *Responsibilities*: